qteatime/crochet-docs/docs/_sources/index.rst.txt

 .. hlist::
    :columns: 1

+   * :doc:`The Brief Syntax Cheatsheet <cookbook-and-cheatsheet/brief-syntax/index>`
+         A short document describing all syntactical forms in Crochet.
+         Assumes that the reader is familiar with the concepts in the language.

+..
    * :doc:`A Catalogue of Techniques`
          A book of recipes for how to express different programming techniques in Crochet.